Norwich Cathedral – Visiting Norwich Cathedral.

 About the Cathedral Community – Norwich Cathedral is the home of a vibrant Christian community, cherishing its Benedictine foundation and seeking to express the principles laid down by St Benedict.
 At the heart of everything that happens in the Cathedral is our daily worship.
 Each day begins with saying Morning Prayer and the celebration of the Eucharist.
 Each day concludes with the singing of Evensong.
 All who wish to attend are very welcome at these services.
 Read more…

-Norwich cathedral food and drink should inspire and delight in new ways, in new places and for more people, which is why Jarrold has taken over the Refectory Café at Norwich Cathedral.
+Norwich cathedral food and drink should inspire and delight in new ways, in new places and for more people, which is why Jarrold has taken over the Refectory Café.
 Imagine enjoying some of the foods you love at Jarrold in the magnificent splendour of Norwich Cathedral.
 From sandwiches and soups, and main meals, to coffee, cake, and the famous Jarrold scone, we are bringing all this and more to make the café at the Cathedral a very Jarrold experience.
 Fans of Jarrold Food will know that we source ingredients from local suppliers and producers where possible, and the food and drink offering at the Cathedral will also reflect this.
 We will also deliver fresh bread daily to the Refectory from our instore bakery at Jarrold by bicycle from zero emissions delivery service Zedify.
 Be sure to give us a wave if you see us in the city!
 As with Norwich Cathedral Jarrold food and drink establishments instore, we develop our menus and service to reflect our customers’ needs and requirements, and the Refectory is no exception.
 Our partnership with Norwich Cathedral will also pave the way for new experiences and events, which will bring Jarrold style into the community.
 Opening hours – Jarrold at the Refectory Café is open Monday to Saturday 10 am-5 pm and on Sunday 11 am-5 pm.

 Come and see for yourself the wonders and be moved in your heart, mind and soul.
 May the Lord be with you.